-Deer must be taken by bow (long bow, recurve bow or compound bow) and arrows or with crossbow by a person 50 years of age or older, or by crossbow by a person with a disability permit.
-The arrowhead must be at least 7⁄8 of an inch in width with two or more cutting edges.
+Deer must be taken by bow and arrow or crossbow.
+The arrowhead must be at least 7/8 of an inch in width with two or more cutting edges.

-It is illegal to carry a rifle, shotgun or muzzleloader while archery hunting deer in the bow and arrow season.
+It is illegal to carry a rifle, shotgun or muzzleloader while archery hunting deer in the archery deer season.

 Contact a licensed leashed dog tracker to pursue and recover a deer wounded with an arrow after the close of legal shooting time.
 In the alternative, a hunter must secure permission from the state game warden by calling the nearest state police office, giving the exact location and circumstances.
 Any recovered deer must be tagged, reported and exhibited to the nearest game warden.

-Vermont’s youth deer hunting weekend is on the Saturday and Sunday prior to the opening of the regular November rifle deer season.
+Vermont’s youth deer weekend is on the Saturday and Sunday three weeks prior to the opening of the regular November rifle deer season.